cemckinley/react-paginated-list/README.md

 # Paginated List With React.js

-Demo of React.js in the form of a paginated list that pulls crime report data from data.seattle.gov
+Demo of React.js in the form of a paginated list that pulls crime report data from data.seattle.gov.
+Uses Grunt for local dev and browserify for JS modules.

 ## Base Dependencies
 - node/npm (http://nodejs.org/)]